BestBuyAPIs/api-documentation/source/includes/_overview.md

 ### Limitations

 + You cannot use a wildcard to begin a string search (e.g. <code>(name=*top)</code>); this type of search is extremely resource intensive and doing so will result in a <code>400</code> error.
-+ Wildacrd with data is valid for strings only.
++ Wildcard with data is valid for strings only.
 When used alone, the wildcard can represent any data type.
 When used with other characters, the wildcard can only represent string data.
 For example, to find Canon products with customer reviews of 4.x, you cannot use <code>(manufacturer=canon&customerReviewAverage=4.*)</code> as the search string.
 You would have to use a search string like this: <code>(manufacturer=canon&customerReviewAverage>4&customerReviewAverage<5)</code>.

 <div></div>